MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

     ![Recording a desktop flow.](./media/recording-flow/recording-flow.png)

-1. When the recording process is completed, select **Finish** to convert the recorded steps to Power Automate Desktop actions.
+1. When the recording process is completed, select **Finish** to convert the recorded steps to Power Automate actions.

     ![The actions of the recorded flow.](./media/recording-flow/recorded-flow.png)